Overview

 When to see a doctor

-Most people with aortic aneurysms don't have symptoms unless a dissection or rupture occurs.
+Most people with thoracic aortic aneurysms don't have symptoms until an aortic dissection or rupture occurs.
 An aortic dissection or aneurysm rupture is a medical emergency.
 Call 911 or your local emergency number for immediate help.

 Causes